Barbados lose Concacaf Nations League opener 1-0 | Loop Barbados

 As both teams traded opportunities, it was Barbados’ turn in the 62nd minute.

-Tajio James managed to get behind the Antiguan defense, dribbled around goalkeeper Nick Townsend, but he lost his balance, while trying to shoot from a difficult angle.
+Tajio James managed to get behind the Antiguan defense, and dribbled around goalkeeper Nick Townsend, but he lost his balance while trying to shoot from a difficult angle.

 The Tridents came closest in the 86th minute, when a precise exchange of passes between defender Andre Applewaite and Leacock carved open the Antiguan defense, but Townsend came to their rescue again, diving at the feet of Applewaite to maintain his clean sheet.